Cost of Study

 When calculating your expenses, include the following items that are commonly overlooked (You must be able to meet these costs yourself, as financial assistance is not normally available for these expenses):

 - Study related expenses:

 (excluding textbooks, mentioned above) photocopying, printing material from computer labs, internet charges, stationery, etc. Allow about $10 per fortnight.

 - Laptop / tablet: study materials are provided online, so you will need a laptop or tablet.
 Refer to FAQs on this website for more information.

 - Travel costs

 Do you run a car?
 In addition to petrol, don't forget registration, insurance and repairs.
-Will you travel between your home and the College on weekends?
+Will you travel between your home and the Academy on weekends (when this option is available)?
 How much will this cost in petrol and/or fares?